Human rights violations by the CIA: Trujillo

 assassination of Rafael Trujillo, dictator of the Dominican Republic.
 Trujillo was effective head of government at the time of his assassination in 1961.

 In a report to the Deputy Attorney General of the United States, CIA officials described the agency as having "no active part" in the assassination and only a "faint connection" with the groups that planned the killing.
 However, the internal investigation by the CIA's Inspector General "disclosed quite extensive Agency involvement with the plotters."

 Sukarno

 According to an 86-page portion of the Rockefeller Commission investigating the CIA's domestic activities that was removed at the behest of the Ford administration and did not become public until 2016:

-[Richard] Bissell [Deputy Director of Plans for the CIA] also testified that there was discussion within the Agency of the possibility of an attempt on the life of President Achmed Sukarno of Indonesia which "progressed as far as the identification of an asset who it was felt might be recruited for this purpose.
-The plan was never reached, was never perfected to the point where it seemed feasible."
-He said the Agency had "absolutely nothing" to do with the death of Sukarno. ...
-He stated that no assassination plans would have been undertaken without authorization outside the Agency, and that no such authorization was undertaken for plans against either Lumumba or Sukarno. ...
-Since no evidence was found to bring the Sukarno and Lumumba matters within the scope of the Commission's investigative authority, no further investigation in these two areas was undertaken.

 Nicaragua

 In 1984, a CIA manual for training the Nicaraguan Contras in psychological operations and unconventional warfare, entitled "Psychological Operations in Guerrilla Warfare", became public.
 The manual recommended "selective use of violence for propagandistic effects" and to "neutralize" (i.e., kill) government officials.
 Nicaraguan Contras were taught to lead: